 Introducing SmoothShift: The Better Qualifier

 Based on rock-solid color science and workflow principles, SmoothShift is a qualifier tool built with today's colorist in mind.
-Unlike Resolve's native HSL qualifier and curves, SmoothShift...
+Unlike Resolve's native HSL qualifier and HSL curves, SmoothShift...

 1. Allows highly custom selections tuned for your working space